Updated April, 2024

 Our Adventure at Perito Moreno Glacier

 Upon being dropped off in the parking area, we were free to explore as we pleased.
 Near the parking area, there is a restaurant, visitor’s center, and restrooms.
 We immediately began to head down the walkways, eager to see the glacier.
 There are a few paths you can take.
 You can complete all in one day, but can walk as far or little as you want.
-We took our time walking the metal and wood walkways, taking in the view of the glacier from all angles.
-Being there in off season, it was fairly empty.
+We took our time strolling down the metal and wood walkways, taking in the view of the glacier from all angles.
+Being there in off season, it was fairly quiet.

 As we explored, clouds rolled in and out of the valley.
 When the sun was out, the lake and ice turned a brighter color blue and the deep cracking of the glacier intensified.
 Perito Moreno Glacier is one of the world’s largest reserves of fresh water, measuring at over 18 miles (30 kilometers) long and 3 miles (5 kilometers) wide at points!